Boris Kreiman

-Boris Kreiman (born June 7, 1976) is an American Grandmaster of chess.
-Kreiman a 3rd-place winner in a U.S. Chess Championship in Seattle is also a winner of the Frank P. Samford, Jr. Chess Fellowship.
+Boris Kreiman (born June 7, 1976) is an American chess grandmaster.
+He is a 3rd-place winner in a U.S. Chess Championship in Seattle and a winner of the Frank P. Samford, Jr. Chess Fellowship.

 Kreiman has retired from chess to help communities through chess programs and education.

 Early life and training

 Kreiman was born in Moscow, Russian SFSR, USSR on June 7, 1976.
 He later moved to the United States at the age of 13 and settled on Brighton Beach in Brooklyn, New York.

 Kreiman began his chess training in Russia, at the age of 5 at the Russian School of Chess in Moscow.
 It was at Brighton Beach that Kreiman trained with Grandmaster Gata Kamsky, a Soviet-born American chess Grandmaster who was once the third highest rated chess player in the world.
 Later on, Kreiman also trained with Alex Yermolinsky, another Soviet-born American Chess Grandmaster.